lacclab/OneStop-Eye-Movements/README.md

 We provide the possibility to download the entire dataset, or any of four sub-corpora:

-1. Ordinary reading (download this data if you are interested in a general purpose eyetrackng dataset)
+1. Ordinary reading (download this data if you are interested in a general purpose eyetracking dataset)
 2. Information seeking
 3. Repeated reading
 4. Repeated reading during information seeking